-- Allied Health Professionals are well placed to provide effective, efficient and better care for people with uncomplicated knee and hip pain.
+- AHPs are well placed to provide effective, efficient and better care for people with uncomplicated knee and hip pain.

 - People want know more about their condition and to be more involved in their care, responding well to tailored support and advice

 - Changing beliefs and behaviour requires coaching from practitioners with sufficient knowledge, expertise and time to provide effective, practical information, advice and on-going support.
 When delivered effectively people can adopt lifestyles that improve clinical outcomes.

 - Our findings show people may not want or need regular review if they experience improvements in pain management following targeted advice and support.
 It may be better that people have the option to self-refer to services when most appropriate to their needs.